MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

   <li>And many more ...</li>
 </ul>

 I will not go into the differences in capabilities nor into the specific comparative pro's and con's of these, as there is a <i>plethora</i> of online posts on these topics.
+For instance <a href="https://www.pluralsight.com/tech-blog/managing-python-environments/" target="_blank">this one<a> or <a href="https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe" target="_blank">this one.

 Here we will simply choose <code class="folder">virtualenv</code>, as most or all of the other candidates either are too simple (e.g. <code class="folder">venv</code>) or boast way too much other functionality (e.g. <code class="folder">pipenv</code> and <code class="folder">anaconda</code>).
 Moreover, <code class="folder">virtualenv</code> comes accompanied with a module named <code class="folder">virtualenvwrapper</code> that, as it's name suggests, serves as a wrapper to <code class="folder">virtualenv</code>.
 This wrapper provides us with all kinds of convencience functions that greatly enhance the efficiency of our environment management.

 Finally, <code class="folder">virtualenv</code> is a <i>very</i> popular tool and you will therefore find lot's of online information for it.

-<h3> Install a tool (set). </h3>
+<h3> Install the chosen tool (set). </h3>

-<h3> Install one or more Python versions. </h3>

-When creating virtual environments, you might have the need to be able to develop, run and test code against multiple Python versions.
-Maybe you need or want to explicietly support multiple Python versions.
-Maybe your project directly or indirectly depends on a specific, older Python version, while others do not.